oaregithub/oare_mono/README.md

 Create a user name (can just be the developer's first and last name), then check both the "Programmatic access" and "AWS Management Console access" boxes.
 Leave the "Autogenerated password" radio button selected, and leave the "User must create a new password at next sign-in" box checked.
 Click "Next: Permissions".

 Add the user to the "OareCoderAdmin" group then click "Next: Tags".
 Click "Next: Review".
 Finally, click "Create user".
 Make sure to send the new developer the access key ID, secret access key, and password.
-Make sure they can log in to the AWS console with the password.
+Make sure they can log in to the AWS console with the auto-generated password.

 ## Clone the Repository

 First, clone the repository in the directory of your choice.
-You will be asked to authenticate using your Github credentials.
+You will most likely be asked to authenticate using your Github credentials.

 ```
 git clone https://github.com/oaregithub/oare_mono.git